-A seasoned and savvy strategic thinker and implementer, David has nearly two decades of experience and a reputation as “the solution” clients turn to when they need to solve a complex problem, identify a bold strategy, or implement the (near) impossible.
+A seasoned and savvy strategic thinker and implementer, David has nearly two decades of experience and a reputation as “the solution” his repeat clients turn to when they need to solve a complex problem, identify a bold strategy, or implement the (near) impossible.

 David started his career as a lobbyist for the Master Builders Association of King & Snohomish Counties tackling growth management policy and local planning concerns in many of Washington State’s fastest growing communities.
 Then as vice president of a growing national real estate developer, he managed the company’s complex land use entitlements and public relations, pioneering a ‘political due diligence’ process for evaluating and mitigating local political, public opinion and regulatory risks on mega-projects in several states around the U.S.

 In 2007, David founded the predecessor to Toyer Strategic Consulting, serving public and private sector clients across the Pacific Northwest.
 Two early successes were saving Willis Hall Winery from closure and guiding the Lake Stevens School District through a realignment of elementary school enrollment boundaries.